dlovemore/side/README.md

 ## Installation

-I'm sorry, but this is still a prototype installation is manual.
+I'm sorry, but this is still a prototype.
+Installation is manual.

 Installation steps:

 * Download.
 * Make **side** executable.
 * Add to command line path.

+## Acknowledgements

+A big shout out to Jehovah, without whom none of this work would be possible, is meet.
+And to his son who gave me great comfort, through whom I have learned everything I know and understand.

 ## Troubleshooting